Lesson 37: Joseph and Hyrum Smith Are Martyred

 chased by the mob. died in the next month from a fever

-1. a.
-Doctrine and Covenants for each child.
+- a.
+A Doctrine and Covenants for each child.

 Joseph Smith, the Prophet and Seer of the Lord, has done more, save Jesus only, for the salvation of men in this world, than any other man that ever lived in it.